Sunday, June 30, 2013

 About 20 minutes later the call came.
 William answered his disposable cell.
 "Time to take out the trash", he heard Voltron say in his ear.
 "I'm headed back toward the van.
 OK, now I've turned right and am going east on Pacific", Voltron said, informing William that he was following a target.
 William started up the van and drove toward the shelter, turning east on Pacific as Voltron instructed.

 "There he is", Russ whispered, spotting their hoodie-wearing friend.
 "I see him" William confirmed, slowing down the vehicle.
-Voltron looked back, saw the van and started walking faster, catching up to a disheveled looking woman in her 30s or 40s.
-As William pulled up alongside the homeless woman Voltron quickly covered her mouth with a white handkerchief.
+Voltron looked back, saw the van and started walking faster, catching up to a disheveled looking woman, probably in her 30s.
+As William pulled up alongside the homeless woman Voltron quickly covered her mouth with a handkerchief.

 Sunday, June 16, 2013